iOS UITextView Text Wrap Editor (Swift)

 }

-At this point, most issues were resolved, but what had troubled me for two weeks?
+By this point, most issues were resolved, so what troubled me for two weeks?

 iPhone 6 can’t handle it!

-P.S.
-I tried various compression and storage methods, but the results were still the same.
+p.s Tried various compression/other storage methods, but the result was still the same

-After discovering the “hard limit” of memory, I continued searching online for solutions and found the following alternatives:
+After discovering this “hard flaw” in memory, I continued searching online for solutions and found the following approaches:

-The first option of embedding an HTML file in a WebView was not considered due to performance and user experience concerns.
-Interested readers can search GitHub for related solutions (e.g., RichTextDemo).
+The first approach using WebView to embed an HTML file is not considered due to performance and user experience concerns.
+Interested readers can search for related solutions on GitHub (e.g., RichTextDemo).

-I implemented about 70% of this approach, where each line is a cell, with two types of cells: one for UITextView and one for UIImageView, alternating between images and text.
-The content must be stored in an array to avoid loss during reuse.
+I have implemented about 70% of it.
+Specifically, each line is a cell, and there are two types of cells: one is UITextView and the other is UIImageView.
+Images and text each occupy one line.
+The content must be stored in an array to prevent loss during reuse.

-While this approach effectively solved the memory issue through reuse, I ultimately abandoned it due to difficulties in controlling two features: pressing Return at the end of a line to create a new line and jump to that line and pressing Back at the beginning of a line to jump to the previous line (if the current line is empty, it should delete that line).
-These aspects proved to be quite challenging.
+Efficient reuse solved the memory issue, but we eventually gave up because controlling pressing Return at the end of a line to create a new line and jump to it and pressing Backspace at the start of a line to jump to the previous line (and delete the current line if empty) was very difficult to manage.

 Final Chapter

-Here are two articles I found for those interested in further research:
+Here are two articles for those interested in researching further:

-However, there is a certain learning curve, and for a beginner like me, it was too difficult.
-Moreover, time was running out, so I aimlessly searched GitHub for alternative solutions.
+However, there is a certain learning curve, which is too difficult for a beginner like me.
+Besides, time is running out, so I can only aimlessly search on GitHub to borrow ideas from others.

-Eventually, I found XLYTextKitExtension, which can be directly integrated into the code.
+Finally found the project XLYTextKitExtension, which can be directly integrated and used in code.

-The implementation is quite similar to Chapter One, except that instead of using NSTextAttachment
+The specific implementation is similar to Chapter 1, except that NSTextAttachment is replaced with XLYTextAttachment.

 contentTextView.setUseXLYLayoutManager()